simplyedwin/tcg-codeinstitute-project3/README.md

 ### Acknowledgements

-- [Geodatasource](https://www.geodatasource.com/developers/javascript) on the sample code for the calculation of distance between 2 coordiates distance.

 - Trent colleage staff and classmates for feedbacks on website design

 - Design of logo are sourced from [Freepik](https://www.flaticon.com/authors/freepik).